pferreir/octopress-wikipedia/README.md

     # My favorite singer:

-    {% wikipedia "Justin Bieber" %}
+    {% wikipedia Justin Bieber %}

-Option parameters, such as `{% wikipedia "Justin Bieber" lang: 'pt' %}` can be used.
+Option parameters, such as `{% wikipedia Justin Bieber lang:pt %}` can be used.

 ## Allowed options